 How to choose the best family cell phone plan for you

 Because the thing about unlimited data is that it’s not truly unlimited.
 AT&T's Unlimited Elite customers will enjoy a 100GB cap, while Verizon's ceiling is now 50 for three of its four plans.
 That's the same as T-Mobile, which has a 50GB threshold before throttling may kick in.
 The lowest-priced plans at Verizon (Start Unlimited) and AT&T (Unlimited Starter) allow your data speeds to be slowed whenever there's network congestion.
+As for Visible, we've noted that its speeds don't always match Verizon's in the same away, as traffic can be slowed when the Verizon network is congested; however, Visible no longer caps data speeds outside of hotspot usage, which is a welcome change.

 We’ve focused on unlimited plans, but both AT&T and Verizon offer tiered data options, too.
 AT&T offers 3GB and 9GB plans, while Verizon lets you choose between 5GB and 10GB tiers.
 Families draw from the same pool of data at both carriers.
 Unless you’re only adding two lines and don’t need a lot of data, the costs savings from unlimited data plans aren’t really substantial.
 For example, four lines of Verizon's 10GB data plan will cost you $140 a month, which is the same amount as four lines of the carrier's Start Unlimited plan.